TexasInstruments/tvm/ti-docs/source/infering.rst

 Debugging Inference
 ===================

-We use environment variable to help debug the TVM+TIDL inference flow.
-First, we introduce the "printf" terminal, where debug "printf" output from C7x core will show up.
+TIDL uses the TIDL_RT_DEBUG environment variable to help debug the TVM+TIDL inference flow.

 Vision apps "printf" terminal
 -----------------------------

+First, you need to open a
+"printf" terminal, where debug "printf" output from C7x core is shown.

-Open a terminal on EVM, and run the following commands.
+Open a terminal on your EVM, and run the following commands.
 Run the inference in a different terminal.

 .. code:: bash